jccriado/matchingtools/README.rst

-*Effective* is Python library for doing calculations related to Effective Field Theory.
+*Effective* is a Python library for doing calculations related to Effective Field Theory.

 It provides the tools to create a lagrangian and integrate out heavy